ElmehdiTazi1/jsp-thymeleaf-toolkit/readme.md

  conjunction with the com.cybernostics:spring-thymeleaf-jsp library (which allows jsp pages to work alongside thymeleaf, even including thymeleaf fragments), you can run and test your project at any stage in the conversion.

+ iv) A comprehensive reporting system that generates detailed reports on the conversion process, including statistics, issues encountered, and recommendations for handling scriptlets.

 #Running it